-Reduction in force shall be made on a District basis rather than by campus.
+Reduction in force shall be made on a District basis.
 When a reduction in force is to be implemented, the Board shall first determine which employment areas shall be affected.

 Employment Areas

 A reduction in force may be implemented in one, several, or all employment areas.
 Employment areas shall be defined as: